glisanti/MCK-CCA/README.md

 **Jan.
 2017: The code will download and compile all the necessary files.
 We are using an approximated, customized version of the KCCA package from Hardoon, which original license is non-commercial.**

+MATLAB should be properly configured to compile MEX files, it can be as easy as running the following command in MATLAB:

+	>> mex -setup

 ## Demo Example
 To run our code just run _Demo_MCKCCA.m_ and you should see something like this: